MooersLab/timeSpent/README.md

 4. ***Use Google Sheets with one sheet per month and one workbook per year.*** The event are entered as they happen.
 The cells are coded to converted start and end times into hours represened by real numbers.
 Each event is has a project code.
 The worksheet is exported to a csv file at the end of the month and a Python script is used to filter and sum the time expended by certain clusters of projects.
 A store the link to the Google Sheet workbook in the toolber of my browser for rapid access.
 The workbook pops up much faster than iCal, gCal or Excel.

 I started the fourth approach in May 2022.
 I have been using it daily.
-It is vastly faster and superior to the first three approaches and it is not limited by number of projects.
+The barrier to usage is much lower.
+It is vastly faster and superior to the first three approaches, and it is not limited by number of projects.

 ## How to use

 Download the Excel file and import into Google Sheets and store on your Google Drive.
 Rename the workbook as desired.
-Open the worksheet for the current month.
+Open the Sheet for the current month.
 Scroll down to the current day and starting entering work events by project.

 I track my commute times because these are useful referenece points that flank my workday.
-You can edit the times to match when you commuted.
+You can edit the times to match when you commute.
 Insert more rows between the commute rows as the need arises through the day.
-The events are stored in chronological order as they occur.
+The events are entered in chronological order as they occur.
-If I work on one project in two different time blocks, these get separate entries because I want to document the start and end times separately.
+If I work on one project in two or more time blocks, these get separate entries.

 I update the sheet after finishing effort on a project.
 Take care not to fall behind.
-It is a pain to catch up.
+It is a pain to catch up becuase your memory fades.
+It takes much longer to make the entries at the end of the day than to keep it updated as the day progresses.

 I use a unique four digit code for each project.
 This code starts the name of a corresponding project folder in my home directory.
-I include the folder name as a control on my entry of the correct project number.
+I include the folder name to check the accuracy of the project number.
-These codes are stored in separate Google Sheet and in org files for use with org-agenda.
+These codes are defined in a separate Google Sheet and in org files for use with org-agenda.
 I post about this system later.
+It is not needed to use this time tracking system.

 I track events in increments of 15 minutes.
 If there are a bunch of short and releated events, they may be lumped together.